4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-render.md

 }
 ```

-The above code sets a light background for the entire page, and highlights the form and header with a white background and smoothly rounded edges.
+The above code sets a light background for the entire page and highlights the form and header with a white background and smoothly rounded edges.
 The input fields are more spacious and visual, with appropriate borders and padding, and the submit button features a color change when hovered over, providing visual feedback.
-In addition, more legible typography is used and elements are appropriately spaced with margins to prevent them from feeling cramped.
+In addition, more legible typography is used, and elements are appropriately spaced with margins to prevent them from feeling cramped.

 When inserted into the HTML, the code would look like this: